 The great hippie sage and novelist Tom Robbins once stated, “Outlaws, like poets, rearrange the nightmare.”
-Equal parts poet and outlaw, Anthony Bourdain not only rearranges the nightmare for his vast global audience – in bestselling books like Kitchen Confidential and Medium Raw (and a new cookbook set for release in October), hit television shows like No Reservations and Parts Unknown, as well as sold-out speaking engagements around the world – but he also frequently eats the nightmares too.
+Equal parts poet and outlaw, Anthony Bourdain not only rearranged the nightmare for his vast global audience—in bestselling books like Kitchen Confidential and Medium Raw, hit TV shows like No Reservations and Parts Unknown—but he also frequently ate it too.

-Like some insane toddler, the 59-year old Bourdain will, apparently, put anything in his mouth.
-Bull penis, maggot fried rice, fetal duck eggs, sheep testicles, a raw seal eyeball, a live cobra, you bet!
+Bourdain would apparently, put anything in his mouth.
+Bull penis, maggot fried rice, fetal duck eggs, sheep testicles, a raw seal eyeball—even a live cobra.

-Long before Gordon Ramsay had nabbed his mama’s salon products or Jamie Oliver had crunched his first carrot stick, Bourdain had his palate first opened on the coast of France, a pre-teen on holiday with his parents.
-All it took to rouse Bourdain’s insatiable appetites – which are not limited solely to edibles (read his gut-wrenching, hilarious Kitchen Confidential for the rest of that story!) – was a single oyster, plucked from the sea and still dripping wet, offered to him by a local fisherman.
+Bourdain says he had his palate first awakened on the coast of France, a pre-teen on holiday with his parents.
+All it took to rouse Bourdain’s insatiable appetites was a single oyster, plucked from the sea and still dripping wet, offered to him by a local fisherman.

-“That was it, man,” Bourdain says, as if the flavors remained still on his tongue.
+“That was it, man,” Bourdain said, as if the flavors remained still on his tongue.
 “That was it.”

 It wasn’t until you were in your 40s that you really enjoyed anything resembling conventional success.
 What was that like?